urduhack/urdu-characters/README.md

 - `URDU_PUNCTUATION` set contains 6 PUNCTUATION characters.
 - `DIACRITICS` set contains 4 basic characters.

-## Python2 vs Python3

-Python 2 used the ASCII alphabet, so when you type a string like "Hello, World" it is handled as ASCII which is unfortunately limited to several hundred characters and is not very flexible for encoding non-English characters.
-To use Unicode character encoding, which supports 128,000+ characters across modern and historic languages, you’d have to type u"Hello, World", with the u prefix donating Unicode.

-Python 3 on the other hand uses Unicode by default.
-This allows for far greater language support as well as displaying items like emojis.

 ## Urdu vs Arabic Characters Challenge